Invergordon mutiny

-The Invergordon Mutiny was an industrial action by around 1,000 sailors in the British Atlantic Fleet that took place on 15–16 September 1931.
-For two days, ships of the Royal Navy at Invergordon were in open mutiny, in one of the few military strikes in British history.
+The Invergordon Mutiny (Scottish Gaelic: Aramac Inbhir Ghòrdain) was a mutiny by around 1,000 sailors in the British Atlantic Fleet that took place on 15–16 September 1931.
+For two days the sailors on the ships of the Royal Navy at Invergordon caused a disturbance and refused to take military orders in a dispute over pay.

 The mutiny caused a panic on the London Stock Exchange and a run on the pound, bringing Britain's economic troubles to a head and forcing it off the Gold Standard on 21 September 1931.

 Causes

 In September 1931, as part of its attempts to deal with the Great Depression, the new National Government launched cuts to public spending.
-In the Navy this translated into a 10% pay cut (matching 10% cuts across the board for public sector workers) for officers and senior ratings, and for junior ratings on the "new rate" of pay, introduced for new entrants in 1925.
+In the Navy this amounted to a 10% pay cut (matching 10% cuts across the board for public sector workers) for officers and senior ratings, and for junior ratings on the "new rate" of pay, introduced for new entrants in 1925.
 Ratings below petty officer who had joined before 1925 would have their pay reduced to the same level, amounting to a 25% cut.
-On top of this, many Labour Party supporters shared the sense of betrayal felt in the labour movement at Ramsay MacDonald's split with the Labour Party and his formation of the new National Government with the Conservatives.
+Many Labour Party supporters also shared the sense of betrayal felt in the labour movement at Ramsay MacDonald's split with the Labour Party and his formation of the new National Government with the Conservatives.

 Sailors of the Atlantic Fleet, arriving at Invergordon on the Cromarty Firth in Scotland in the afternoon of Friday 11 September, learned about the cuts from newspaper reports; some reports implied that a 25% cut would be imposed on all ratings.
 The shock of this news had a palpable effect.
 On 12 September, orders were received from the Admiralty confirming the pay cuts.
 On the evening of 13 September, by which time sailors had already started agitating, Rear-Admiral Wilfred Tomkinson, in temporary command of the fleet while Admiral Sir Michael Hodges was in hospital, received a letter from the Admiralty dated 10 September giving the reasons for the reduction in pay and the principles on which it had been based.
 The following morning, Tomkinson ordered the commanders of all ships present to read sections of the letter to their officers and crew.
 However, several ships had not received copies of the letter and some were unable to pass the information on to their companies until the next day.
 By that time, the mood for a mutiny had taken hold in many crews.